zonemaster/zonemaster/docs/specifications/tests/Methods.md

 ### Ordered description of steps to be taken to execute the method

-1. Using method [Get-Del-NS-IPs] get the IP addresses to the name servers ("Name Server IPs").
+1. Using method [Get-Del-NS-IPs], obtain the IP addresses to the name servers ("Name Server IPs").

-2. Using method [Get-Zone-NS-Names] get the names of the name servers according to the *Child Zone* ("Child Zone Name Server Names").
+2. Using method [Get-Zone-NS-Names], obtain the names of the name servers from the *Child Zone* ("Child Zone Name Server Names").

 3. If no name in *Child Zone Name Server Names* is an [in-bailiwick] name server name: